makemeunsee/interpolateme/README.md

 * Model adjustment: use arrow keys to rotate the model (useful when model is facing downward or upward).
 * Cycle through models: press 'tab'.
 * Misc: esc or q to exit.
+* Partial compilation to javascript.

 In the works
 ------------

-JS port using Haste.
+Fuller JS port using Haste.
 To compile to JS:

 ``hastec '--start=$HASTE_MAIN(); appMain();' --with-js=web/js/app.js MainJs.hs -o web/js/appHaste.js.``